Writing and Narrative Arts Major

 Students majoring in Writing and Narrative Arts may choose to go to law school, graduate school in English, or to pursue a career in which strong analytical and verbal skills are prized.

 The department encourages students to supplement Writing and Narrative Arts courses with selected communication courses and courses from other departments.

 In selecting courses, students receive careful, individual attention through the department’s four-year Career Development Program, in which students work extensively with the department faculty.

 Majors of Study

-English majors select from among three majors within the department to develop expertise in specific areas or fields within the English discipline.
+Writing and Narrative Arts majors select from among three majors within the department to develop expertise in specific areas or fields within the Writing and Narrative Arts discipline.

 Within each major, students take an individualized constellation of courses designed to enhance their understanding of one specific aspect of the English discipline.

 Majors of study in Writing and Narrative Arts include: